|Best senior dog food||Blue Buffalo Life Protection Formula Natural Senior Dry Dog Food||Check Price||

 There are some inconsistencies with the store-bought variety of the brand.

 For many people, dogs are more than a pet—they’re a part of the family.
-As beloved family members, they deserve the best nutrition available.
+Not only must dogs get exercise and grooming, but as beloved family members, they deserve the best nutrition available.
 The best dry dog foods contain all the nutrients a dog needs for his age, size, and health conditions.
 Dogs are carnivores, so the number one ingredient in any dry dog food should be a natural protein source.
 They also need a mix of fats and fiber to keep their coat, eyes, and joints healthy and happy.
 Dry dog foods are often the most economical choice.
 Plus, they store well and are easy to transport.
 We’ve created a list of some of the best dog food on the market, including formulas balanced for optimum nutrition, from puppy to senior recipes.

 - Best dog food for small dogs: Hill’s Science Diet Adult Small Paws